 Rates for author appearances at schools, libraries, colleges and festivals

-We are currently surveying CWIG members.
-In 2008 members' reported a very wide range of fees but the average day and half-day rates were around £350 and £250 respectively, plus travel and expenses; or a fee of £150 plus travel for a single session (not exceeding an hour) when the author or illustrator is visiting a local school/library or carrying out a number of separate visits in the same area.
+We surveyed our Children's Writers and Illustrator Group (CWIG) members at the end of 2013.
+The results can be found in our Author Fees Advice for School and Library Visits.
+Members reported a very wide range of fees, from £350-1000 for a full day to £150-800 for a half-day plus travel and expenses; or single fee of £150-250 plus travel for a single session (not exceeding an hour) when the author or illustrator is visiting a local school/library or carrying out a number of separate visits in the same area.

 The Scottish Book Trust offers Live Literature Funding for selected schools and library events in Scotland.
 Since 2005 they have part-funded a fee of £150 plus travel and subsistence expenses per one hour event.
 Under this system a writer would receive £450 plus expenses for 3 events during a working day.
 Authors are free to set their own fees for events not funded by this scheme.
 Indeed, authors may charge more even within the scheme, if the school/library agrees to cover the difference.